amine-baaa/gruntwork-terraform-on-premise-cloud-aws-wan/README.md

 #### 1. **AWS Cloud WAN**

-- **Role**:
  - Acts as a global networking layer to interconnect VPCs, regions, and on-premises data centers.
-- **Purpose**:
  - Facilitates simplified and scalable network operations across multiple AWS regions and beyond.

 ---